Thursday, June 8, 2023

 mov p.rel(r0),@$kisr6 ;map to the acp's partition...

 Alrighty then.
 Now any accesses we make via our APR6 (any task addresses between 140000 anf 157777) will go to the memory used by the F11ACP's task partition.
 Are we ready to access the lock byte now?
-Not hardlly.
+Not hardly.
 The first thing that is in a task parition is the task header.
 We need to access it to find the address of a data segment of the task.

 There's two kinds of F11ACP tasks we could be dealing with - "regular" tasks, and I&D space tasks.
 These days, most everybody will be running I&D space F11ACP tasks.
 But, if you're on an 11 that doesn't have I&D support, we have to be prepared for that eventuality.
 It makes a difference, because non-I&D tasks only have two address "Windows" (remember above when I said that task address space is abstracted by an uber concept called "Windows") and I&D tasks have 4 address Windows.
 We have to look into the task header (that we arecurrently mapped to) and get the starting address of the data window.